LET'S COMPARE: Wing VS Prone VS E-Foils

 The Prone foil is the least expensive of the three being compared here.
 You only need a small volume board, a mast, and a foil.

-The Efoil is by far the most expensive due to its use of a battery, an electric motor, and the technology to connect it all together.
+The Efoil is very costly because it has a battery, an electric motor, and the technology to connect them.

 Let us know how you do.